RainingSea/cese/project/website/CultureFacts/ce/ce_2/prd.md

    - The system shall allow users to search for cultures or specific facts using keywords.

 6. Bookmarking
-   - The system shall enable users to bookmark their favorite culture facts for later reading.
+   - The system shall allow users to bookmark their favorite culture facts for later reading.

 7. Bookmark Management
    - The system shall provide a dedicated Bookmarks Page where users can view and manage their bookmarked facts.